Alpha-Mintamir/IS_connect/README.md

 # 🤖 IS_Connect Bot

-A Telegram bot designed to facilitate professional networking within the Information Science community by enabling users to share and discover LinkedIn profiles.
+A Telegram bot designed to facilitate professional networking within the Information Systems community by enabling students to share and discover LinkedIn profiles.
 Perfect for IS students, alumni, and faculty members.

 ## ✨ Features